 Today is about raising awareness for their perilous situation as the ice recedes, leaving them with less land and, therefore, less food.
 So today politicians and environmentalists campaign for everyone to use energy more conservatively and lessen our carbon footprints.

 For the remaining 20,000 or so bears we're marking today with a Snowfall Cocktail.

 French settlers brought the tradition of Mardi Gras to Louisiana at the end of the 17th century but the province's Spanish governors later banned the celebrations.
-However, after Louisiana became part of the United States in 1803 the ban on wearing masks and partying in the streets was lifted.
-The New Orleans Mardi Gras started in 1827 by a group of students who had experienced the carnival whilst studying in Paris.
+However, after Louisiana became part of the United States, in 1803, the ban on wearing masks and partying in the streets was lifted.
+The New Orleans Mardi Gras was started in 1827 by a group of students who had experienced the carnival whilst studying in Paris.